sheepnir/my-python-container-project/README.md

 1. Simply **close the VSCode window**.
 2. This automatically stops and removes the running container.
-3. Open your next project folder and "Reopen in Container" if needed.
+3. Open your next project folder and **Reopen in Container** if needed.

-Alternatively, you can manually stop containers via Docker Desktop.
+Alternatively, you can manually stop containers using Docker Desktop.

 ---